DaleAnnear/methylarrayv2/README.md

 ## Credits

-nf-core/methylarray was originally written by Adrian Janucik.
+nf-core/methylarray was originally written by Adrian Janucik by wrapping up scripts developed by Ghada Nouairia.

 We thank the following people for their extensive assistance in the development of this pipeline: